Ace1032/AndroidFundamentals/RetrofitAPICall/README.md

 kotlinx-coroutines-core:1.5.0

 ### Libraries:
-Retrofit: A type-safe HTTP client for Android and Java.
+Retrofit: A type-safe HTTP client for Android and Java.<br>
-Gson: A Java library to convert Java objects into their JSON representation.
+Gson: A Java library to convert Java objects into their JSON representation.<br>
-Kotlin Coroutines: For asynchronous programming.
+Kotlin Coroutines: For asynchronous programming.<be>

-Converters:
+### Converters:
 GsonConverterFactory: Used to convert the JSON response into Kotlin objects.